Hematite: Etymology and history

 Ochre is a clay that is colored by varying amounts of hematite, varying between 20% and 70%.
 Red ochre contains unhydrated hematite, whereas yellow ochre contains hydrated hematite (Fe2O3 · H2O).
 The principal use of ochre is for tinting with a permanent color.

-The red chalk writing of this mineral was one of the earliest in the human history.
-The powdery mineral was first used 164,000 years ago by the Pinnacle-Point man, possibly for social purposes.
+Use of the red chalk of this iron-oxide mineral in writing, drawing, and decoration is among the earliest in human history.
+To date, the earliest known human use of the powdery mineral is 164,000 years ago by the inhabitants of the Pinnacle Point caves in what now is South Africa, possibly for social purposes.
 Hematite residues are also found in graves from 80,000 years ago.
 Near Rydno in Poland and Lovas in Hungary red chalk mines have been found that are from 5000 BC, belonging to the Linear Pottery culture at the Upper Rhine.

 Rich deposits of hematite have been found on the island of Elba that have been mined since the time of the Etruscans.

+Underground hematite mining is classified as a carcinogenic hazard to humans.